2011 PDC World Darts Championship: Prize money

 The 2011 World Championship featured a prize fund of £1,000,000 – the same as in the previous year.
 The Third Place Playoff did not take place this year.

 The prize money is allocated as follows:

-Schedule
+Draw

 Preliminary round

 The preliminary round was played from Dec 16 to Dec 23 with one match per day.
 The format was best of 7 legs.

 Last 64

-The winner of the eight Preliminary Round matches joined 56 other players in the First Round.
+The winner of the eight preliminary-round matches joined 56 other players in the first round.

-The First Round draw took place on Tuesday 30 November live in the studio of Sky Sports News, and was conducted by 1983 World champion Keith Deller and Sky Sports darts' analyst and former World Matchplay champion, Rod Harrington.
+The first round draw took place on Tuesday 30 November live in the studio of Sky Sports News, and was conducted by 1983 World champion Keith Deller and Sky Sports darts' analyst and former World Matchplay champion, Rod Harrington.